 - U.S. Equal Employment Opportunity Commission (EEOC)

 - The U.S. Customs and Border Protection (CBP)

 - Office of Biometric Identity Management (OBIM)

 can also help you get your hands on military records.

 Take Advantage of DoNotPay’s Time-Saving Features!

 DoNotPay comes with a wide array of useful features that will help you overcome any administrative issue in no time.
-As the world’s first robot lawyer, DoNotPay can tackle just about any bureaucratic task that people dread.
+As the world’s first AI Consumer Champion, DoNotPay can tackle just about any bureaucratic task that people dread.